 Are you a seasoned mountain climber?
 Put your mountain climbing skills to practice by climbing the Monte Sagro.

-This peak forms part of the larger Alpi Apuane range.
+This peak forms part of the broader Alpi Apuane range.
 It overlooks Massa and offers breathtaking views of the ocean and coastline.
 It is not so steep (only 1,753 m) and hence takes less time and effort to climb.
 Moreover, it has some breathtaking views and landforms such as marble which you may photograph.

 10 Days in the Italian Riviera: Day IX – Viareggio

 Viareggio is the second largest city within the Italian Riviera.
-It is the embodiment of the Italian Riviera region as it contains all the attractions, features, and facilities that the region has to offer.
+It is the embodiment of the Italian Riviera region as it contains all the attractions, features, and facilities that the area has to offer.

 Watch Birds at Lake Massaciuccoli Park

-If you are a fan of watching birds you are not left out either.
-Lake Massaciuccoli Park which is not so far from downtown Viareggio shall come to your rescue.
+If you are a fan of watching birds, you are not left out either.
+Lake Massaciuccoli Park, which is not so far from downtown Viareggio, shall come to your rescue.
 Even though it is called a lake, it is for all practical purposes a swamp.

 It is smaller and shallower than standard lakes.
 It measures a paltry 6.9 square km and is home to several bird species.
-The sunset is a perfect time to take photos of the lake too.
+The sunset is a perfect time to take photos of the pond too.